-Frizzled green beans almondine is a simple, 6-ingredient side dish that takes around 10 minutes to make.
-Serve it with some baked tofu and rice or mashed potatoes for a quick, easy supper.
+Frizzled green beans almondine is a simple, 6-ingredient side dish that takes around 20 minutes to make.
+Serve it with baked tofu and rice or mashed potatoes for a quick, easy supper.

 You can serve these up hot as a side dish for supper, and I also like the leftovers cold the next day.
 You can eat them on their own or use them to top a lunch-sized salad.

 You can frizzle any long, skinny soft veggie, like green beans, asparagus, or even peppers cut into strips.
 The method is quick and simple, and the results are super tasty.

 To frizzle veggies, you just cook them up with oil over medium high or high heat until they start to look, well, frizzled!

 They wilt a little bit, and the skin might blister as they soften and blacken slightly.
 It takes between five and 10 minutes to frizzle veggies.